Charley Goldman

-Charley Goldman (December 22, 1887, in Warsaw, Poland – November 11, 1968) was a famed boxing trainer who trained five world champions.
-Goldman's most famous pupil was the undefeated heavyweight champion of the world Rocky Marciano.
+Israel "Charley" Goldman (December 22, 1887, in Warsaw, Poland – November 11, 1968) was a Polish-born American boxer and boxing trainer.
+A former bantamweight, he later became best known as the trainer of undefeated heavyweight champion Rocky Marciano.
+Goldman also trained or worked with several other world champions, including Al McCoy, Lou Ambers, Marty Servo and Joey Archibald.

 Career as a boxer

 Goldman, who was Jewish, grew up in the Red Hook section of the borough Brooklyn of New York City.
 The area was then known as a tough neighborhood, and Goldman learned how to use his fists at an early age to protect his older brother Sam.
-It is therefore not surprising that Goldman became a professional boxer, as a bantamweight.
+He became a professional boxer as a bantamweight.
 He was a protégé of world champion "Terrible" Terry McGovern, and claimed to have adopted the habit of wearing a derby hat from McGovern.
 He fought his first professional fight, at the age of 16, in a Brooklyn, New York saloon.

-Goldman claimed to have engaged in over 400 bouts, but most were unrecorded.
+Goldman claimed to have engaged in over 400 bouts fought between 1904 and 1914, but most were unrecorded.
 Given the quasi-legal status of the sport in New York at the time, it was not unusual that no record was kept of any particular encounter.
 He is attributed with having engaged in 137 recorded fights, of which he won 36 (20 by KO) and losing 6.
-The other fights were ruled either a No Decision or draw.
-Included in his No Decision fights was a ten-round attempt to wrest the bantamweight crown from champion Johnny Coulon in November 1912.
+His remaining bouts were recorded as either no-decision contests or draws.
+Among the no-decision fights was a ten-round bout against bantamweight champion Johnny Coulon in November 1912.

-Unlike today, ring rivals fought each other repeatedly and often.
-For example, Goldman had a rivalry with Whitey Kitson.
-The two were reputed to have fought each other 60 times.
+During an era in which boxers often faced the same opponents multiple times, Goldman was reported to have fought Whitey Kitson 60 times.
+Some boxing writers have described it as the longest rivalry in boxing history.
 Goldman claimed to have fought Whitey twice on the same day, and 12 times in 12 days.

-Although, Goldman was considered a top notch fighter he was afflicted with brittle hands, which affected his ability as a puncher.
-During his career he broke his hands countless times, and was left with deformed, gnarled knuckles and fingers.
+Although Goldman was regarded as a skilled fighter, recurring hand injuries limited his effectiveness as a puncher.
+He reportedly broke his hands numerous times during his boxing career, leaving him with lasting damage to his knuckles and fingers.